Pylons/pyramid/docs/narr/urldispatch.rst

 In this case the context object passed to the view will be an instance of the ``repoze.bfg.urldispatch.DefaultRoutesContext``.
-This is the type of obejct created for a context when there is no "factory" specified in the ``route`` declaration.
+This is the type of object created for a context when there is no "factory" specified in the ``route`` declaration.
 It is a mapping object, a lot like a dictionary.